Canada opposition Liberals vow crackdown on tax loopholes

 The Liberals promise to cut tax benefits for those earning more than C$200,000 a year, cap how much people can claim through stock option deductions and clamp down on tax evasion.

-The Conservatives, who insist they are the only party capable of managing the economy, said careful study of the documents revealed Liberal leader Justin Trudeau was in fact hiding a $6.5 billion hole.

-“(His) recklessness means $6.5 billion in new tax hikes on top of the billions in tax hikes he has already promised, all while running massive deficits,” said Employment Minister Pierre Poilievre.

-Trudeau has already promised to raise taxes on the top 1 percent of earners and cancel child benefits paid to all parents, focusing relief instead on those who need it.
+Leader Justin Trudeau has already vowed to raise taxes on the top one percent of earners and cancel child benefits paid to all parents, focusing relief instead on those who need it.

 The costing said the deficit under a Liberal government would be C$9.9 billion in 2016/17, C$9.5 billion in 2017/18 and C$5.7 billion in 2018/19.
 The budget surplus in 2019/20 is due to be C$1.0 billion.

+In a statement, the New Democrats said Trudeau’s spending commitments “continue to pile up along with the questions about how he’s going to pay for them”.

-The New Democrats - who have never governed federally - say they will raise the corporate tax rate to 17 percent from the current 15 percent and crack down on tax avoidance.
+Earlier this month the New Democrats - who have never governed federally - said they would raise the corporate tax rate to 17 percent from the current 15 percent and crack down on tax avoidance.